csg-org/esb-data-standard/README.md

 $ python -m http.server
 ```

-Depending on your version of python (i.e. 2.7 vs 3.x), the last line could be `python -m SimpleHttpServer 8000`.
 Open a browser and connect to [http://localhost:8000](http://localhost:8000) and you should see the documentation.

+## Publishing a new release

+When publishing a new release, double-check that there are no errors in the tableschema, the version numbers are correct in `tableschema.json`, `datapackage.json` (soon-to-be removed on the next release), and `conf.py`, and the documentation contains no build errors, and the documentation is viewable locally using the steps defined above.

+When creating a GitHub release, make sure to explicitly add the latest `tableschema.json` to the release so implementers of the standard can easily access the file to use to validate their standardized datasets using the [DataCurator](https://github.com/qcif/data-curator).